gavincangan/bayesian-robotics/README.md

 * Static IP for wifi
 * Build map in realtime (offboard mapping/play with settings in hector?)
 * Move using waypoint
-* Image processing for flame detection
-* A way of getting flame's position relative to UGV
-* Stream compressed webcam feed
 * Document upstart and add webcam to startup scripts

 ## 5. Contributors